ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

  - only allocate CRC perf counter if using CRC
 ### Antipattern Category
+X
 ### Keyword
 increase
 ### Note
+This commit does not change any performance-related features.
+Changes regarding system self check.

 ## Commit #864
 ### Hash